Employer Wants Termination During Sick Leave

 Legal guidance

-A settlement agreement during illness is complex.
+A settlement agreement during sick leave is complex.
 Legal guidance ensures you are not caught off guard and get the maximum out of it.

 Transition payment

 Upon termination of the employment contract, you are entitled to a transition payment.
-This also applies during illness.
+This also applies during sick leave.

 $